APPLICATION INFORMATION & FORM

 A) Instrumental Music

-If you wish to write a new piece, or to have a previously composed work performed at the symposium, then you must submit at least 2-3 representative works for any combination of instruments within the ACE (Artists Collaborative Ensemble, please see below), preferably scored for 1-6 players.
+If you wish to write new music for one of the three Global Composition Projects, then you must submit at least 2-3 representative works, preferably scored for 1-6 players.
 It is to your advantage to send as much music as possible in several different instrumental combinations.

 B) OBFCS Vocal Fellows Program

-If you are interested in participating in the OBFCS Vocal Fellows Program, then please submit at least 1-2 pieces in any vocal genre, primarily solo voice with accompaniment (piano and/or instruments), but also music for more than one voice with accompaniment or a cappella.
+If you are a composer/performer interested in participating in the OBFCS Vocal Fellows Program, then for your application, please submit at least 1-2 pieces in any vocal genre, primarily solo voice with accompaniment (piano and/or other instruments), but also music for more than one voice with accompaniment or a cappella.
 It is to your advantage to send as much music as possible.

 C) Composers Film Festival

-PLEASE NOTE: Participation in the Composers Film Festival does not exclude you from having a new or previously composed work for instruments and/or voices performed!
+PLEASE NOTE: Participation in the Composers Film Festival does not exclude you from having your music performed in the other categories of the symposium as described above.

-All audio recordings must be uploaded to a streaming platform such as Youtube or SoundCloud and entered into the online application via a link.
+All audio and/or video recordings must be uploaded to a streaming platform such as Youtube or SoundCloud and entered into the online application via a link.

 A) Original Music: Composers (Category I) and Composer/Performers (Category II)